Ravivarman Kulaśēkhara

 Ravivarman (c.
 1266/7 – 1316/7), styled Maharaja Ravivarman, Kulasekhara was the ruler of Venatu, with capital at port Kolambam (Quilon), southern India between 1299 – 1316/7.
-He – in all likelihood – was a descendant of the ancient Cheras through his father Jayasimhadeva and was the son-in-law of the Pandya ruler of Maravarman Kulasekhara.
+He – in all likelihood – was a descendant of the ancient Cheras through his father and was the son-in-law of the Pandya ruler of Maravarman Kulasekhara.
 Ravivarman raided large parts of southern India in a short period (1312 – 1316) by skillfully taking advantage of the weakening of the Pandya kingdom and the confusion prevailed after the Khalji raids (1311).